niesfisch/dbevaluator/README.md

     $ git clone http://github.com/niesfisch/dbevaluator.git dbevaluator
     $ cd dbevaluator
-    $ mvn clean install -f core/pom.xml -> builds the core which is needed by all drivers
+    $ mvn clean install -f core/pom.xml

+the last step builds the core which is needed by all drivers

 choose which driver you want to test by changing into the driver subfolder